Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Lincoln and Herndon moved from this location in 1852 to another building on the west side of the square.
 Their partnership was not officially dissolved until Lincoln's death in 1865.
 Just before Lincoln left Springfield to become President he told Herndon, "If I live I'm coming back some time, and then we'll go right on practising law as if nothing had ever happened."

-Lincoln on Herndon: An Unknown Interview with a List of Books in the Lincoln & Herndon Law Office (pdf) (JISHS)
+Herndon on Lincoln: An Unknown Interview with a List of Books in the Lincoln & Herndon Law Office (JISHS)

 Looking for Lincoln